Audio Matching and Mastering Python Library

 Python Library - For Developers

-Python 3.6.0 or higher is required
+4 GB RAM machine with Python 3.8.0 or higher is required

 Matchering 2.0 depends on the SoundFile library, which depends on the system library libsndfile.
 On Windows and macOS, it installs automatically.
 On Linux, you need to install libsndfile using your distribution's package manager, for example: